i-agrawal/machine-learning/README.md

         4.5               44
         ...               ...

-      I will go over what this data means, how we use it, and so on in further into the repository.
+      I will go over what this data means, how we use it, and so on further into the repository.
+      Right now I recommend you go onto the supervised learning section.

-Each concept comes with an implementation in c and comes with a Makefile.
+Most concepts comes with an implementation in c and comes with a Makefile.
 The visualization is thanks to the great program gnuplot.

 This repository is a work in progress and may have spelling mistakes (sorry :P)